 The Italian locked up more than $1.1m after coming first in the WSOP Online $25K GGMillion$ Super High Roller Championship in late September, but things went from forza Italia to mamma mia when he was hit with a permanent ban.
 The entirety of his cash prize was then retracted and shared among the other ITM players – plus one lucky bubble boy.

-This meant huge jumps for some of the top finishers, such as UK pro Patrick Leonard, who woke up to find his account over $152k better off.
+This meant huge jumps for some of the top finishers, such as pro Patrick Leonard, who can be spotted at the best UK poker sites, who woke up to find his account over $152k better off.

 What Happened?